ajkavanagh/vimwiki-publishing-system/docs/05-output.md

    page at `/archive.html` or `/archive/index.html` depending on whethe `index-files` is set.

-### Site Pages
+### Other Pages

-NOTE: I don't think these will make the cut.
-Index pages ae a better idea.

-Site pages are a special category of page, and I'm not entirely sure whether they are needed.
-The theory goes like this:

-Let's say there is an *archived* area of the website.  i.e. pages that are deliberately moved to the archive.
-This could be controlled in the pages by using a tag `archived`.

-In the templates area, there will be a `/archived/index.hmtl.j2`.
-However, we don't actually need any content for the that page, just a way of activating it and ensuring that it get's written.
-The same is true for the site index, etc.

-So we need an `index` site-page a `tags` site page and a `categories` site page to generate those *collection* pages.
-There *can* be context from the page, but all that is needed is the sitegen header, to indicate that it is a site page and where to put it.

-Of course, we still need the program to automatically generate the pages for each tag and category, and there's no real 'language' to do that with.
+We still need the program to automatically generate the pages for each tag and category, and there's no real 'language' to do that with.
 So, we'll just make it part of the system; and that is what the sitegen config `generate-tags` and `generate-categories` is for.
 When set to `True` they cause the program to create create pages for each tag and category in the `tags/tag-name` and `category/category-name` spaces.
 The index pages are created using the site-page feature.

 ## Index Pages